Pitbull Myths

 play unattended.
 Remove items such as toys and food bowls to avoid stress.

 Pit Bulls can live happily with other pets; if not left unattended.
-Even the "best of friends" can fight, and
+Even the "best of friends" can fight, and the outcome may be tragic.
+This can be true for dogs that have been together for years.
+Often, after the

 first serious fight, relations between the dogs are never the same.